 The Board of Regents is required by the state Constitution to develop and make timely revision of a master plan for higher education.
-The goals and objectives in this five-year strategic plan were derived from the Regents' Master Plan as well as from Act 741 of the 2010 Legislative Session (GRAD Act).
+The goals and objectives in this five-year strategic plan were derived from the Regents' revised Master Plan.

 STRATEGY ANALYSIS CHECKLIST

 ✓ Analysis

-✓ Cost-benefit analysis conducted
+✓Cost-benefit analysis conducted

 ✓ Financial or performance audit used

 X Benchmarking for best management practices used

 X Act 160 Reports used

-$\checkmark$ Other analysis or evaluation tools used
+\checkmark Other analysis or evaluation tools used

 ✓ Impact on other strategies considered

 ✓ Stakeholders identified and involved

-✓ Authorizati ion
+✓ Authorization

-$\checkmark$ Authorization exists
+\checkmark Authorization exists

 X Authorization needed

 ✓ Organization Capacity

 X Needed structural or procedural changes identified

 X Resource needs identified

 ✓ Strategies developed to implement needed changes or address resource needs

 ✓ Responsibility assigned

-✓ Time Fram e
+✓ Time Frame

 ✓ Already ongoing

 ✓ New, startup date estimated

 ✓ Lifetime of strategy identified

 ✓ Fiscal Impact

 ✓ Impact on operating budget

 X Impact on capital outlay budget

 X Means of finance identified

-$\checkmark$ Return on investment determined to be favorable
+✓ Return on investment determined to be favorable

 - V. Identification of the primary persons who will benefit from or be significantly affected by each objective within the plan.
 All goals, all objectives: Students, parents, faculty, employers, and the citizenry of the state - VI.
 An explanation of how duplication of effort will be avoided when the operations of more than one program are directed at achieving a single goal, objective, or strategy.
-For the purposes of Act 1465 of 1997, the Board of Supervisors of the University of Louisiana System is a single program.
+For the purposes of Act 1465 of 1997, McNeese State University is a single program.
 Duplication of effort of more than one program is therefore not applicable. - VII.
 Documentation as to the validity, reliability, and appropriateness of each performance indicator, as well as the method used to verify and validate the performance indicators as relevant measures of each program's performance.
 See Performance Indicator Documentation attached for each performance indicator. - VIII.
 A description of how each performance indicator is used in management decision making and other agency processes.
 See Performance Indicator Documentation attached for each performance indicator.